Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Introduction

-ADHD diagnosis traditionally involves expert interviews, Continuous Performance Tests (CPTs) results, and the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) \cite{diagnostic1994statistical} guidelines.
-However, these methods lack sufficient sensitivity and specificity \cite{marshall2021diagnosing}.
-Advanced techniques are now suggested to improve diagnostic accuracy and provide deeper insights into ADHD.
+The diagnosis of ADHD traditionally involves expert interviews, Continuous Performance Test (CPT) results, and the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) guidelines \cite{alma9918660570001341}.
+However, these methods often lack sufficient sensitivity and specificity \cite{marshall2021diagnosing}.
+Advanced techniques are now being proposed to improve diagnostic accuracy and provide deeper insights into ADHD.

-Studies have used neuroimaging techniques like Magnetic Resonance Imaging (MRI) \cite{karavallil2023alterations, lohani2023adhd}, Magnetoencephalography (MEG) \cite{serrallach2022neuromorphological}, and Positron Emission Tomography (PET) \cite{millevert2023resting} to diagnose ADHD.
-However, these methods are expensive, bulky, data-intensive, and intolerant to subject movement.
+Studies have employed neuroimaging techniques such as Magnetic Resonance Imaging (MRI) \cite{karavallil2023alterations, lohani2023adhd}, Magnetoencephalography (MEG) \cite{serrallach2022neuromorphological}, and Positron Emission Tomography (PET) \cite{millevert2023resting} to diagnose ADHD.
+However, these methods are expensive, bulky, data-intensive, and sensitive to subject movement, as even minor movements can lead to unusable outputs, necessitating the repetition of neuroimaging procedures.

-ADHD diagnosis can be aided by physiological signals like Electrocardiograms (ECG) \cite{loh2023deep} and Electroencephalograms (EEG) \cite{abedinzadeh2023potential}.
-While ECG alone is insufficient, it is helpful with EEG \cite{koh2022automated}, which is suitable for ADHD diagnosis.
-EEG, gathered by a small, portable, non-invasive helmet, records brain activity during concentration tasks.
-It is affordable, movement-tolerant, and has high temporal resolution.

-Preprocessing is crucial for EEG recordings, as sensors capture not only brain activity but also muscle movements, blinks, and heartbeats.
-These non-brain signals should be excluded for accurate modeling.
-Explainability is also essential to understand and trust the results, ensuring they are reliable and appropriate.
-Comparing models requires consistent preprocessing pipelines, as different methods receive different EEG signals.
-A robust preprocessing method is needed to ensure EEG signals contain only necessary brain information, enabling valid comparisons across studies.